Stoke City Football Club, Clayton Wood Training Ground, Rosetree Avenue, Trent Vale, Stoke-on-Trent, ST4 6NL

 The Club’s prospects of nurturing home grown talent and attracting the best young players had been significantly enhanced by the creation of the impressive new Training Ground complex at an initial cost of £7 million.

-Now, as part of the bid to achieve Category 1 status in the new Elite Player Performance Plan, a further £6 million is being invested in the expansion of the complex and the installation of a full-sized indoor pitch.
+Now, as part of the successful bid to achieve Category 1 status in the new Elite Player Performance Plan, a further £6 million has been invested in the expansion of the complex and the installation of a full-sized indoor pitch.